ICSC Trustee Biographies

 He is a member of the International Council of Shopping Centers and Founding President of CAVECECO (Venezuelan Chamber of Commerce).
 Alfredo Cohen was born in Caracas, Venezuela.
 He graduated as a Civil Engineer from UNIMET (Metropolitan University) of Caracas.

-SVP of Global Real Estate and Construction
+VP of Global Real Estate and Store Construction

-Thomas J. Connolly, SCLS
+Thomas J. Connolly, CRX, CLS, CDP

 Divisional Vice President